google/WebFundamentals/src/content/en/fundamentals/app-install-banners/index.md

 ### Notify the user your app can be installed

-The best way to notify the user your app can be installed is by adding a button or other element to your user interface.
-Don't show a full page interstitial or other elements that may be annoying or distracting.
+The best way to notify the user your app can be installed is by adding a button or other element to your user interface. **Don't show a full page interstitial or other elements that may be annoying or distracting.**

 <pre class="prettyprint">
 window.addEventListener('beforeinstallprompt', (e) => {
-  e.preventDefault();
+  // Prevent Chrome 67 and earlier from automatically showing the prompt e.preventDefault();
-  deferredPrompt = e;
+  // Stash the event so it can be triggered later. deferredPrompt = e;
   <strong>// Update UI notify the user they can add to home screen
   btnAdd.style.display = 'block';</strong>
 });
 </pre>

-In some cases, you may want to wait before showing the prompt to the user, so you don't distract them from what they're doing.
+Success: you may want to wait before showing the prompt to the user, so you don't distract them from what they're doing.
 For example, if the user is in a check-out flow, or creating their account, let them complete that before interrupting them with the prompt.